COVID-19: Individuals and Partnerships summary page

-For the self-employed, self-assessment Income Tax payments due on 31 July 2020 are to be deferred until 31 January 2021.
+It was previously announced that for the self-employed, self-assessment Income Tax payments due on 31 July 2020 are to be deferred until 31 January 2021.
 This means both the 31 July 2020 and 31 January 2021 payments become due on 31 January 2021.
 This is automatic with no application required.
 No interest will be charged during the deferral period.
 HMRC also updated its guidance (on 25 March) to make it clear that the deferral of self-assessment Income Tax payments applies to all self-assessment tax payers, not just the self-employed.

 No business is required to pay VAT from 20 March 2020 to 30 June 2020.
 While this is an automatic offer with no applications required we recommend businesses cancel their direct debits to avoid HMRC “accidentally” taking VAT payments during this period.